 As a result of the foregoing, operating income from continuing operations increased by \$12.3 million, or 71.0%, in the three months ended September 30, 2010 compared to the three months ended September 27, 2009.
-As discussed above, the increase in operating income from continuing operations was primarily a result of a \$17.2 million increase in gross profit driven by higher net sales for the three months ended September 30, 2010 compared to the three months ended September 27, 2009, which is partially offset by a \$5.4 million increase in research and development expenses.
+As discussed above, the increase in operating income from continuing operations was primarily a result of a \$17.2 million increase in gross profit driven by higher net sales for the three months ended September 30, 2010 compared to the three months ended September 30, 2010 compared to the three months ended September 30, 2010 is partially offset by a \$5.4 million increase in research and development expenses.
 The increase in net sales for the three months ended September 30, 2010 is mainly due to increased sales volume driven by overall business recovery in the market and an improved product mix, primarily in connection with our Semiconductor Manufacturing Services segment.